Q3/24 Report

 Confidence is on the rise in the property market and economy, and specialist finance will play a crucial role in supporting investor’s growth over the coming months.
 Some 61% of buyers believe UK houses prices will rise over the next 12 months.
 Yet, 65% feel obtaining finance to purchase a property is stressful, while 66% believe the process of buying a property is too slow and complicated.

 Fortunately, the specialist lending market will be able to help with these concerns.
-At MFS, we adapted to the pandemic as it was happening, and remained flexible as we emerged form its shadows.
+At Market Financial Solutions, we adapted to the pandemic as it was happening, and remained flexible as we emerged form its shadows.

 Our bridging loans can still be issued in as little as three days for those who want to jump on opportunities quickly.
 Meanwhile, our bespoke BTL mortgages bring bridging-like speed and flexibility to the rental market.